Category

 One Japanese word does the work of sorry, thank you, and excuse me.
 The literal meaning solves all three at once.

-- Arigatō gozaimasu — the Japanese 'thank you' that literally means 'this is a rare and precious thing'
+- Arigato Gozaimasu Meaning — the Japanese 'thank you' that literally means 'rare to exist'

 - Daijobu — the Japanese word that means yes, no, and 'I'm fine'